Single-use plastics: Wales set to ban carrier bags and straws after delay

 "With a Team Wales effort, we have to say no to the single-use item culture, so we avoid leaving a toxic legacy of plastic for future generations to deal with."

-Wales was the first part of the UK to require retailers to charge for single use carrier bags in 2011.
+Wales was the first part of the UK to require retailers to charge for single use carrier bags in 2011 and the 5p charge must be given to charity.